awsdocs/aws-systems-manager-user-guide/doc_source/distributor-working-with-packages-create.md

 **To upload the package and manifest to Amazon S3**

 1. Copy or move all \.zip archive files that you specified in the manifest to a folder or directory\.
+Do not zip the folder or directory you move your \.zip archive files and manifest file to\.

 1. Create a bucket or choose an existing bucket\.
 For more information, see [Create a Bucket](https://docs.aws.amazon.com/AmazonS3/latest/gsg/CreatingABucket.html) in the *Amazon Simple Storage Service Getting Started Guide*\.
 For more information about how to run an AWS CLI command to create a bucket, see [https://docs.aws.amazon.com/cli/latest/reference/s3/mb.html](https://docs.aws.amazon.com/cli/latest/reference/s3/mb.html) in the *AWS CLI Command Reference*\.